ibrahimbutt/sinae/README.md

 Creates a block that groups several tests together.

 - `description`: identifies the group of tests in the console.
-- `fn`function decleration, inside which you can further organise your test suite using `describe` blocks, or, set up a test inside an `it` block.
+- `fn`function declaration, inside which you can further organise your test suite using `describe` blocks, or, set up a test inside an `it` block.

 ### `it(description: String, fn: Function)`